 Simple and delicious dish of Bean Sprout with Egg

 Meat to round off the meal, we enjoyed the Braised 3-Layer Meat with Yam (Kau Yoke), which had a good amount of sauce with tender pieces of meat and yam lining back to back to each other.
 The taste is flavorsome and not too overpowering with the spices.
-They pulled it off very well!
+The chef pulled it off very well!

 The yummy dessert for the night was the traditional dish, Yam paste or better known in Hokkien as orh nee.
 All of us could not resist this delicious dessert of mashed yam paste and pumpkin with ginkgo nuts.
 This dessert was served with a topping of fried cashew nuts.
 The pumpkin complemented the sweet and creamy yam but I prefer just to have the latter.
-YUMMY!

 Sticky sweet dessert